-Repeated tardies or early dismissals will also accrue an absence.
+Repeated tardiness (before 9:00 am) or early dismissals (after 2:00 pm) will also accrue an absence.
 After 5 tardies or 5 early dismissals, or a combination of the two, a student will be marked with one full day absence.